blank image

 Trauma, Love, Care, and Deceit

-Hallelujah is not just a painting of two figures — it’s a portrait of the complexity of love, trauma, and the way another person’s touch can change the course of your life, for better and for worse.
+Altogether, Hallelujah is not just a painting of two figures.
+Specifically, it is a portrait of the sheer complexity of love and trauma.
+Simply put, it shows the way another person’s touch can change the course of your life, for better and for worse.

 Take the Stories Home